phparkitect/arkitect/README.md

 > This project is a clone of [phparkitect/arkitect](https://github.com/phparkitect/arkitect), with some extra features on top of it.
 >
-> As much as possible, this project will comply to upstream, this is just a way to get the features I need, quickly incorporated.
+> As much as possible, this project will comply to upstream, this is just a way to get some extra features.
 >
-> I will periodically rebase on the original project (upstream), and also periodically open PRs onto upstream, to incorporate the features I build.
+> We will periodically merge from the original project (upstream/main).
 >
-> This means the **history on master will change**.
-The tags will be stable, though.
->
-> This project uses semantic versioning, but completely independent of the upstream versioning.
+> This project uses semantic versioning, but completely independent of the upstream versioning, we started at 0.666.1.

 # Index